ibm-cloud-docs/transit-gateway/create-gre.md

 ### Request
 {: #add-gre-connection-curl-api-request}

-To request a creation of a Generic Routing Encapsulation (GRE) tunnel connection, set the following parameters:
+To request a creation of a GRE tunnel connection, set the following parameters:

 | Path parameters | Details |
 |--|--|